 To learn more about governance, please see our resources section where you can find readings on contemporary association governance practices.

-The GTF is carefully comprised of 21 members who represent our Society’s valued diversity.
-The GTF members spans career stages, ages, genders, professional roles, endocrine specialties, and locations around the world.
+The GTF was carefully composed of 21 members who represent our Society’s valued diversity.
+The GTF members span career stages, ages, genders, professional roles, endocrine specialties, and locations around the world.